New solar will help keep power on during scorching summer, report says

 The warning comes as the National Oceanic and Atmospheric Administration says there’s a 99% chance that 2024 will rank among the five warmest years on record and 55% chance it will be the hottest on record.

-Overall, though, the analysis by the North American Electric Reliability Corp.
-(NERC) painted a rosier picture than last year’s report, in part because of a surge in solar power development.
+Overall, though, the analysis by the North American Electric Reliability Corporation painted a rosier picture than last year’s report, in part because of a surge in solar power development.

 The nation has enough energy supply to handle normal peak demand, called “load” in the electric industry, largely because of 25 gigawatts of new solar power capacity — at full capacity that’s the rough equivalent maximum output of 25 large fossil or nuclear power plants.
 (The number of homes that can be powered from one gigawatt of solar can vary widely across the country).
 But the new panels have helped move some areas from what NERC calls “elevated risk” of power shortfalls in last year’s analysis to “normal risk” this year.